 The good news is that one year is plenty of time to improve your score.

-- Go through credit repair to see if any negative remarks are actually mistakes that can be removed from your credit reports.
+- Go through credit repair.
+See if any negative remarks are actually mistakes that can be removed from your credit reports.

 - Take steps to rebuild your credit.
 Make your payments on time, keep debt minimized.
 You can still use your credit cards for daily purchases as long as you can pay off the amount responsibly to help boost your score.

-- Pay off any outstanding debts that you have now, such as car loans, so that when the time comes, you have a low debt-to-income ratio when you apply for your mortgage.
+- Pay off any outstanding debts that you have now, such as car loans.
+So when the time comes, you have a low debt-to-income ratio when you apply for your mortgage.
 This can go a long way in helping you get approved.

-- Close new credit card accounts that you do not need, but keep old cards open as it will affect your score.
+- Close new credit card accounts that you do not need.
+However, keep old cards open as it will affect your score.

 If you’re not buying until sometime next year, that gives you more than six months to fix your credit.
 With the right strategy, that’s more than enough time to bump up your score so you can apply for the mortgage together.

-Best wishes and if you have time, think about taking a homebuyer education course to make sure you’re both ready before you take the plunge into homeownership.
+Best wishes!
+If you have time, think about taking a homebuyer education course to make sure you’re both ready before you take the plunge into homeownership.

 Best of luck,